vuejs-templates/webpack/README.md

 - For unit testing:

-  - You can run the tests in multiple real browsers by installing more [karma launchers](http://karma-runner.github.io/0.13/config/browsers.html) and adjusting the `browsers` field in `build/karma.conf.js`.
+  - You can run the tests in multiple real browsers by installing more [karma launchers](http://karma-runner.github.io/0.13/config/browsers.html) and adjusting the `browsers` field in `test/unit/karma.conf.js`.

   - You can also swap out Jasmine for other testing frameworks, e.g. use Mocha with [karma-mocha](https://github.com/karma-runner/karma-mocha).

+- For e2e testing:

+  - To configure which browsers to run the tests in, edit "test_settings" in `test/e2e/nightwatch.conf.json` and the `--env` flag in `test/e2e/runner.js`.
+If you wish to configure remote testing on services like SauceLabs, you will need a separate config file.
+Consult [Nightwatch's docs](http://nightwatchjs.org/guide#selenium-settings) for more details.

 ### Fork It And Make Your Own